Feeling down? Call this number and get a pep talk from kindergarteners

-HEALDSBURG, Calif., — War, disease, inflation — it’s safe to say the 2020s are troubling times, but one California elementary school has created a special phone line using kindergarteners to pep you up.
+HEALDSBURG, Calif.
+(KLFY) – War, a pandemic, inflation – it’s safe to say the 2020s are troubling times, but one California elementary school has created a special phone line to pep you up with supportive advice from kindergarteners.

 Call (707) 998-8410.